Yitzack/MS-Reseach-Project/Schematic Spectral Function Search/README.md

 Fifth mode: ./Optimiser Temprature ProcessID Number\_of\_Threads Thread_number \<30 floating point numbers\>

 Temprature is an integer between 1 and 4 inclusive that represents T=194, 258, 320, and 400 MeV

+The first and fourth modes are best fit searches.
+The first mode uses a default bounding box for the search.
+The fourth mode overwrites that bounding box.
+The output is sent to ./data/Optimiser_Output.ProcessID.Temprature.csv.
+If ProcessID is low enough, it will start a random walk search from the last best known position which it has hardcoded.
+If ProcessID is high enough, it will start at a random position somewhere in the bounding box.
+It needs 14 pairs of upper and lower bounds.

+The second and third modes are roughly the same except the API hook can only do one at a time and is recorded in ./data/Optimiser\_Output.API.Temprature.csv and the file input can do it in bulk and records its result to ./data/Optimiser\_Output.ProcessID.Temprature.csv.

+The 14 parameters for the second and third modes or 14 pairs of bounds in the forth mode are:
+1. J/Psi amplitude at infinte momentum
+2. Momentum scale for 1)
+3. J/Psi mass at infinte momentum
+4. Momentum scale for 3)
+5. J/Psi width at infinte momentum
+6. Momentum scale for 5)
+7. Low energy width rate at infinte momentum
+8. Momentum scale for 7)
+9. Transition interval in energy from low energy exponential to high energy constant at infinte momentum
+10. Momentum scale for 9)
+11. Quark mass at infinte momentum
+12. Momentum scale for 11)
+13. Continuum power at infinte momentum
+14. Momentum scale for 13)

+You might need to futz with the schematic spectral function to understand what I mean by some of the names.

+The fifth mode is looking for 10 sets of starting points, stopping points, and steps.
+The data is recorded in ./data/Optimiser_Output.ProcessID.Temprature.csv.
+I was doing an array search so I could do an interpolation.
+I'm not going to say what the 10 sets of numbers are as you might want to examine some other set parameters than the 10 I had set out.

 ### Optimiser.cpp